 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Field Research Assistant

 - Extension Specialist

 - Plant Pathologist

 Are There Job Opportunities for Soil and Plant Scientists?

 There were about 19,900 jobs for Soil and Plant Scientist in 2016 (in the United States).
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Soil and Plant Scientist by 2026.
-There will be an estimated 2,200 positions for Soil & Plant Scientist per year.
+The BLS estimates 2,200 yearly job openings in this field.